 This one isn’t a full number for a reason.
 You can choose to take any Roth contributions out tax-free.
 However, this has two problems.

-Second, you should be accessing your Roth money last as this is money that is best left for your inheritance and also has the biggest tax benefit.
+Second, you should be accessing your Roth money last as this is money that is best left as a stretch Roth IRA inheritance and also has the biggest tax benefit.
 You’ve already paid the tax.
 Let it grow tax-free and take it out tax-free later.

 I mention this because it is, technically, an option.
-Just not one that I would choose.
+Just not one that I would choose lightly.

 What are your thoughts?
 Do you plan on retiring early?
 Have you already done so?
 What was your plan to fill the gap prior to age 59.5?
 Leave a comment below.